Norwich Arts Centre: St Swithin's Church

-The redundant church which houses the Norwich Arts Centre is dedicated to Saint Swithun and dates from 1349, although an earlier, Anglo-Saxon church may have existed on the site.
+The redundant church which houses the Norwich Arts Centre is dedicated to Saint Swithun, one of four with this dedication in Norfolk.
+An earlier, Anglo-Saxon church may have existed on the site, as indicated by this dedication as Swithun died in the year 862.
+This church would have been the same length as the present building.
+It appeared as (Ecclesia) Sancti Swithuni in its first surviving documentary reference in the 1254 Valuation of Norwich; it was valued at 6s 8d.

+In the 15th century, the church was rebuilt in full.
+Following this, the church was wealthy for the next three centuries, reflecting the wealth of the area with three other medieval churches close by.

-The area was originally a wealthy one, with four medieval churches close to each other.
-However it had become a slum by the nineteenth century.
+In the 18th century, there were still some wealthy parishioners.
+However, the area had become a slum by the nineteenth century.
 St Swithin's became redundant and was closed in 1881.
-In 1882, the church's tower was demolished as it had become unsafe, this was later replaced by a bell-cot.
-The building was back in use as a church between 1883 and 1891, after which time it fell into disrepair.
+In that year, or in 1882, the church's tower was demolished as it had become unsafe, and this was later replaced by a bell-cot.
+The building was back in use as a church from 1883 until 1891, after which time it fell into disrepair.

 In 1905, a clergyman, John Sawbridge, raised funds for it to be reopened as an Evangelical church, to cater for the poor and deprived surrounding area.
+This involved a significant restoration of the church.
 There was sufficient money for a large, adjoining parish mission and school room to be constructed in 1908.
 During the following decades, this building served the local community in a number of ways.
 During the Second World War, it was the headquarters of the local Home Guard.

-By 1951 the church was again redundant due to falling numbers of local residents.
-In 1954, the church was designated a Grade I Listed building.
-It was used as a furniture warehouse until it was taken over by the Arts Centre in 1980.
-The church itself became an auditorium, and the schoolroom became an exhibition space and cafe.
+By 1951, the church was again redundant due to falling numbers of local residents.
+It became a shoe store.
+In 1954, the church was designated a Grade I listed building.
+It was used as a furniture warehouse until 1980.

-Little of the interior of the church remains in place.
-During the conversion to an auditorium in the early 1980s it was stripped of its church features.
+Little of the interior of the church remains in place at present.
 Medieval features in the interior, including two choir-stalls that were recorded by Nikolaus Pevsner, no longer exist.
 An exception are ten monuments, the oldest being to Sibilla Skottowe (died 1657) and Anne Skottowe (died 1662).
 Another monument is to William Abbott (1754-1818), a veteran of the American War of Independence, who served at the Battle of Bunker Hill.